CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 This is a simple workaround that is especially suited for the development stage of a simulation.
-However, when running this, the code will iterate over the whole domain 4 times to calculate `ε` (one for each computed field defined), which is not very efficient.
+However, when running this, the code will iterate over the whole domain 4 times to calculate `ε` (one for each computed field defined), which is not very efficient and may slow down your simulation if this diagnostic is being calculated very often.

 A different way to calculate `ε` is by using `KernelFunctionOperations`s, where the user manually specifies the computing kernel function to the compiler.
 The advantage of this method is that